wppbav/developer.wppbav.com/docs/core-resources/companies.md

 | `id`   | integer | The system ID for the company.   |
 | `name` | string  | The primary name of the company. |

+## Additional Filters

+For convenience, we have a set of additional filters that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `public` - Set to `1` to only return public (listed) companies.
+- `private` - Set to `1` to only return private (unlisted) companies.
+- `brands` - Set to a comma-separated list of brand IDs to only return companies that own those brands.

 ## Relationships & includes

 By default, relationships apart from the sector are not included.
 See